 In addition to our equipment and our experienced team, it is our working relationship with researchers that puts us ahead of the rest.
 Our ongoing participation and collaboration in understanding and improving the use of thermal imaging technologies for the field of wildlife management has further broadened our capabilities in scientific methodologies and survey design.

-The thermal imager Heli Surveys owns and operates is a military grade, long-wave uncooled imager.
+The thermal imager Heli Surveys owns and operates is a military grade, long-wave infrared uncooled imager.
 It is full HD (1920 x 1200 resolution) and records at 60 frames per second.
-This is currently the only full HD, and the highest, resolution imager in Australasia.
+This is currently the highest resolution imager in Australasia.
 With this resolution, lens and extremely high frame rate, we are able to capture a large Field Of View (FOV) and still maintain enough definition and clarity to easily identify the species of a target.

 Simultaneous capture of both thermal and 4K video from our stabilised platform